~

 In those years there was no laughter.
 Too long before the infamous witch-trials there was only hardness and worry, threat of death around every corner, and blame for evil ways voiced from the tongues of the true evil lurking in their midst.

-I was always a softy for a happy ending, always believed somewhere in the back of my throat that “all’s-well-that-ends-well” line.
-But the nefarious happenings of Mary Bailey Bacheler and Ann Hibbens, all but lost among the manifold of the misaligned, broke my belief in the goodness of others.
+She was always a softy for a happy ending, always believed somewhere in the back of her throat that “all’s-well-that-ends-well” line.
+But the nefarious happenings of Mary Bailey Bacheler and Ann Hibbens, all but lost among the manifold of the misaligned, broke her belief in the goodness of others.

-In Massachusetts, where I was residing in the middle of the seventeenth century, throughout Europe and other places, their trials set off a blaze of other trials — as if exposing fornication and witchcraft had come into fashion.
+In Massachusetts, where she was residing in the middle of the seventeenth century, throughout Europe and other places, the witch-trials of set off a blaze of other trials — as if exposing fornication and witchcraft had come into fashion.
 But theirs weren’t tales told on All Hallows Eve.
 Their lives were real.
 So, so real, lighting up the blasphemy of puritanical religion — the true contagion of the masses.
 All those innocents that died slandered as heretics.
-Goody So-and-So standing silent while at the end of her daughter’s accusing finger stood an innocent woman, then another — the cause of the tale-spinning daughter and her mischief-making friends bored perhaps, jealous perchance, whipping up accusations of a so-called witchcraft, or other suspicions.
+Goody So-and-So standing silent while at the end of her daughter’s accusing finger stood an innocent woman, then another — the cause of the tale-spinning daughter and her mischief-making friends, bored perhaps, jealous perchance, whipping up accusations of a so-called witchcraft, or other pejorative suspicions.
 Looking to entertain themselves?
-Their mothers and other silent Goodies So-and-So standing by feigning helplessness, powerless, silently watching out of fear-salted gazes, waiting with bated breath lest they be the next ones fingered.
-When all the while it should have been me.
-And I question, why?
-Why was it not me — the one who should’ve hanged?
+Their mothers and other silent Goodies So-and-So standing by feigning helplessness, shrugging powerless, silently watching out of fear-salted gazes, waiting with bated breath lest they be the next ones singled out.
+When all the while it should have been she.
+And she question, why?
+Why was it not her — the one who should’ve hanged?

-I had been alive for decades before the trials, lived in towns long since buried under new villages.
-In silence, I cultivated invisibility.
-Invisibility — the thing we women seem to fear most.
-I craved it.
-Invisibility kept me safe.
-The ability to blend with the narrow crowds, cause little to no stir wherever I was.
-In this everyman guise I married, grew my gardens, tended my children and my children’s children, buried my husband when he died of a lung affliction, and brought others’ children into the puritanical world that beckoned them to grow into judges of the innocent and believers of the deceivers.
-I’d watched new generations thrive, harden, and bear their own children — a few of which were the very girls crooking their fingers in agitated entertainment at women who had no defense other than their panic.
+She had been alive for decades before the trials, lived in towns long since buried under new villages.
+In silence, she had cultivated invisibility.
+Invisibility — the thing women seem to fear most.
+She craved it.
+Invisibility kept her safe.
+The ability to blend with the narrow crowds, cause little to no stir wherever she was.
+In this everyman guise she married, grew her gardens, tended her children and her children’s children, buried mher husband when he died of a lung affliction, and brought others’ children into the puritanical world that beckoned them to grow into judges of the innocent and believers of the deceivers.
+She’d watched new generations thrive, harden, and bear their own children — a few of which were the very girls crooking their fingers in agitated entertainment at women who had no defense other than their panic.
 Girls who watched with eyes of flint that sparked terrified women to shrieks of innocence while the women were carried off to trial, then eventually to death.

-How did my invisibility cloak me from those who desired all evil purged from their midst?
-Surely, my strange abilities should have given me away, fodder for the hangman if they’d only known.
+How did her invisibility cloak her from those who desired all evil purged from their midst?
+Surely, her strange abilities should have given her away, fodder for the hangman if they’d only known.
 Why did they not see?

-I walked among those people and their descendants, and their descendants, a palimpsest in my common dress with my common tongue, avoiding conflict as I had, for centuries, done.
-Through the years, I was my own daughter several times over in villages far enough apart to not know that my grave held another set of bones that belonged to my real daughter a time or two — or no one.
-I traveled, offering a midwife’s assistance to mothers deep in their confinements, although, at that time there was no confinement.
+She walked among those people and their descendants, and their descendants, a palimpsest in her common dress with her common tongue, avoiding conflict as she had, for centuries, done.
+Through the years, she was her own daughter several times over in villages far enough apart not to know that her grave held another set of bones that belonged to her real daughter a time or two — or no one.
+She traveled, offering a midwife’s assistance to mothers deep in their confinements, although, at that time there was no confinement.
 A woman worked until the pains set in and then just sort of collapsed in labor.
-I’d shake my head as they’d bring her in the house and fetch me to see to the birthing.
+She’d shake her head as they’d bring the laboring mother into the house and fetch her to see to the birthing.

-Wherever I went, I was held in deep regard.
-At first a stranger, but soon, village women would nod as I passed by, eventually satisfied in the knowledge of their experience — when I was present, their babies lived.
+Wherever she went, she was held in deep regard.
+At first a stranger, but soon, village women would nod as she passed by, eventually satisfied in the knowledge of their experience — when she was present, their babies lived.
 And bringing life kept the wolves of suspicion at bay.
-The villagers rejoiced, the mothers hesitant to birth until I was there.
-I’d show up with the humble confidence a woman as old as I carries.
+The villagers rejoiced, the mothers hesitant to birth until she was present.
+She’d show up with the humble confidence a woman as old as she carries.
 Nothing more.
-I know the art of herbs but with herbs you have to take care.
+She knew the art of herbs but with herbs you have to take care.
 Herbs pose a question.
-The ignorant always question, so I am careful with herbs.
-I own no cauldron other than that which is standard, say nothing obscure, nothing out of the ordinary, nothing suspicious.
-Just a sharp intake of “Blessed be the Bringer of Life” when each blue newborn voices its pinking existence.
+The ignorant always question, so she was careful with herbs.
+She owned no cauldron other than that which is standard, speaks nothing obscure, nothing out of the ordinary, nothing suspicious.
+Just a sharp intake of “Blessed be the Bringer of Life” when each blue newborn voiced its pinking existence.

-Some try to call me when an older child is mortally ill, but this is dangerous.
+Some tried to call her when an older child was mortally ill, but this was dangerous.
 This may bring life, it may bring death.
-Only the child can will itself in my hands to return to life or not.
-So I take myself off in times of greatest threat without word, and move on to a distant town, new and unknown.
+Only the child can will itself in her hands to return to life or not.
+So she took herself off in times of greatest threat without word, and moved on to a distant town, new and unknown.

-I don’t hold life in my hands.
-I don’t know why I can breathe life into these tiny ones, but I do know that I haven’t died in six hundred and seventy-three years.
-An old, old girl, with the shrieks of those early puritan women still ringing their insistent innocence in my ears.
-I take them with me, serve in honor of their names — from Bridget Bishop to Martha Corey who lost her husband under a pile of rocks — Giles, slain for non-compliance to the accusations presented to him — three days before Martha was hanged.
+She doesn’t hold life in her hands.
+She don’t know why she can breathe life into these tiny ones, but she does know that she haven’t died in six hundred and seventy-three years.
+An old, old girl, with the shrieks of those early puritan women still ringing their insistent innocence in her ears.
+She takes them with her, serves in honor of their names — from Bridget Bishop to Martha Corey who lost her husband under a pile of rocks — Giles, slain for non-compliance to the accusations presented to him — three days before Martha was hanged.

 And then almost two centuries later, pausing only long enough to breathe as we remembered with a sigh how far we’ve come in those years following the trials.
 Our own country then, our own set of laws.
 Our own ability to tumble down a monarchy and set ourselves up as mini-minded gods.
 The ability to breathe the will to live as we want.